 The world of tonic herbs stole my heart many years ago.
-After growing up in a culture that mostly waited until one was sick and experiencing symptoms of illness until treatment (and realizing that most Traditional Chinese Medicine and western herbalism is practiced in a similar allopathic way, for that matter), I was enchanted by the path of tonic herbalism that the Daoists paved millennia ago.
+After growing up in a culture that mostly waited until one was sick and experiencing symptoms of illness until treatment (and realizing that most Traditional Chinese Medicine and western herbalism is practiced in a similar allopathic way, for that matter), I was enchanted by the path of tonic herbalism that the Taoists paved millennia ago.

 I found this tonic herbalism magic; the herbs are adaptogenic and contained a sophistication that led them to build, cultivate and further develop the various systems and organs of the body in a way that was both preventative and simultaneously fueled our love for life, and therefore the desire and capacity to experience a nice long one.

 Along the way there were several books that inspired me to go deeper into this topic and helped me develop the mindset so that I could begin to understand how deep the benefits of the tonic herbalism path can go.
 Here are my three favorites: